-- Domestic Pre-Heat Tank is for on-demand aplications.
-The tank must have a heat eaxchanger in it or an external one must be used to separate the zone loop from the potable water supply. - 5.
-Ensure the floor circulator is adequately sized to accomodate the type and number of zones connected to the system. - 6.
-The pool aquastat will operate the Pool/Spa Zone Valve.
+- 1. Floor zones are heating only.
+Cooling a floor zone will cause condensation in the floor.
+Floor zone valves should be wired through a relay that is controlled by the cooling signal (O) that breaks the signal when in cooling mode to ensure that they cannot accidentally be energized. - There may be multiple floor zones. - There may be multiple fan coil units, (heating and /or cooling).
+A zone valve is not required if the unit has a internal valve. - Domestic Pre-Heat Tank is for on-demand apllications.
+The tank must have a heat eaxchanger in it or an external one must be used to separate the zone loop from the potable water supply. - Ensure the floor circulator is adequately sized to accomodate the type and number of zones connected to the system. - The pool aquastat will operate the Pool/Spa Zone Valve.

-Drawn By Chris Geddes Date 06 SEP 07 М ABITIME GENTHERMAL ITD 170 I Petito Plantation Rd. codiac, NB Checked By Chris Geddes Approved By (ENG) Date 06 SEP 07 Date Drawing E4Z 6H4 Chris Geddes Approved By (MFG) 06 SEP 07 Date Ty pical Zone Types for Hydronic Applica ations 01 REV ECO # C. GEDDES C. GEDDES APVD BY DATE Approved By Date A 000530PDG REV 01 1 of 1 go to TABLE OF CONTENTS
+Drawn By Chris Geddes Date 06 SEP 07 N/I ARITIME GEOTHERMAL LTD. Plantation Rd. codiac, NB Checked By Chris Geddes Date 06 SEP 07 IVI ANTHIVIE ULUTHLINVIAL LID.
+E4Z NG) Date g Name Chris Geddes 06 SEP 07 Ty pical Zone Types for Hydronic .
+Applica ations - Approved By (Mi -G) Date 1 31 3 • • 01 Initial Release C. GEDDES C. GEDDES 06 SEP 07 Size Drawing Number REV SHEET REV ECO# IMPL BY APVD BY DATE Approved By Date Α 000530PDG 01 1 of 1